Skip to content

 Note that Memories will, by default, load the full image upon zooming in.
 If you are okay with this, you may use a even smaller size like 1024px to save more space as well as faster preview generation time.
 Non-JPEG files will be converted on the server when loading in full-res, which may lead to some server load.
 These options are also configurable through the admin panel.

-You can also set the preview JPEG quality to 80 to save more space.
+You can also set the preview JPEG quality to 60 to save even more space with lower quality previews.

 If you already generated previews and want to regenerate, run the following (at your own risk; have backups)